-Curry leaves have a unique aroma and they play a huge role in how your dish tastes.
-They are widely used to prepare south Indian, Gujarat and Himachal cuisines.
-Most Malaysian and Thai recipes require curry leaves, so you need them at hand for these recipes.
+Curry leaves have a unique aroma and play a huge role in your dish’s taste.
+They are widely used to prepare South Indian, Gujarat, and Himachal cuisines.
+Most Malaysian and Thai recipes require curry leaves, so you need them for these recipes.
 However, getting curry leaves in grocery stores around Canada and USA can be difficult.
-The only place to get these leaves without a lot of hassle is in Asia.
-So if you live outside Asia you may need a substitute for curry leaves.
+Asia is the only place to get these leaves without hassle.
+So if you live outside Asia, you may need a substitute for curry leaves.

-What makes them so important in a dish is the flavour and their pungent Aroma.
-Also, they are very nutritious, for example, they contain vital vitamins like Flavonoids, amino acids, antioxidants vitamin A, B, C and E. Other main nutrients include, calcium, magnesium, copper, carbohydrates and minerals.
+The flavor and pungent Aroma make them so important in a dish.
+Also, they are very nutritious; for example, they contain vital vitamins like Flavonoids, amino acids, and antioxidants vitamins A, B, C, and E. Other main nutrients include calcium, magnesium, copper, carbohydrates, and minerals.
 Some of its main health benefits are;

 a.
 Good for eyesight